 Espresso-Based Beverages – Lungo

-Do you love the taste of but sometimes want something a little bit more?
-That's why the espresso lungo has been invented.
-Lungo is a longer coffee than the normal espresso shot, making it less concentrated, but maintaining the same unique, rich flavor that we associate with espresso.
+Do you love the taste of espresso but sometimes want something a little bit more?
+That’s why the espresso lungo has been invented.
+Lungo is a longer than the normal espresso shot, making it less concentrated, but maintaining the same unique, rich flavor that we associate with espresso.
 In this blog post, we will teach you how to make a lungo at home and explain the differences between lungo and espresso.

 espresso shot on espresso machine